truenas/documentation/content/SCALE/SCALETutorials/Virtualization/AddManageVMDevicesSCALE.md

 6. (Optional) Specify the dis sector size in bytes in **Disk Sector Size**.
    Leave set to **Default** or select either **512** or **4096** byte values from the dropdown list.
    If unset, the sector size uses the ZFS volume values.
-7. Specify the boot order or priority level in **Device Order** to move this device up or or down in the sequence.
+7. Specify the boot order or priority level in **Device Order** to move this device up or down in the sequence.
    The lower the number the higher the priority in the boot sequence.
 8. Click **Save**.